Pillar Wealth Management LLC logo

 Even with the commission-only advisor, the “price tag” that you pay may be much, much more than you imagine, for numerous other reasons in addition to their fees.

-Understanding those other costs before choosing to hire a financial advisor may be the most financially astute decision you can make.
-Even the best fee-only advisor who earns the highest performance must be called into question over these financial advisor fees.
+Understanding those other costs before choosing to hire a financial advisor may be the most financially astute action you can take.
+Even the best fee-only advisor with the highest performance must be called into question over these financial advisor fees.

 Here’s why this matters:

-If your financial advisor is not minimizing these hidden costs, their investment gains and the growth they appear to have earned for you will add up to far less than what a different financial advisor will earn who is as fixated on minimizing your costs as he is on maximizing your performance.
+If your advisor is not minimizing these hidden costs, their investment gains and the growth they appear to have earned for you will add up to far less than what a different advisor would earn if they are as fixated on minimizing your costs as on maximizing your performance.

 You want the best of both worlds: